maryash/maryash.github.io/135/syllabus_135.md

 [How to setup a Unix environment on a Windows computer](https://okunhardt.github.io/documents/Installing_WSL.pdf)
 [Configuring Vim (and Vi) text editor](https://a-nikolaev.github.io/cs136/vim/)

+FINAL GRADE
+3% all mid-lecture Quizzes, 3% all Homeworks, 3% for each of the 13 Labs (.5% for each Lab Quiz), 5% for each of the two projects.
+This may not seem like a lot, but beware that many exam questions will be based directly on homeworks, labs, and projects), 10% each of the two tests, and 30% the final exam — however, you must pass the final exam in order to pass the course.
+Your final exam grade may also replace the lowest of the two test scores.
+However, if you do not pass the final exam, you do not pass the course.

 SOFTWARE
 This course it taught in Linux and your programs must be able to run on a Linux platform.
 On campus, you may use the 1001C and 1001B labs to do your work for this course.
 The standard Linux/Unix/Mac OS C++ compiler is g++.
 If you wish to use a home computer, you can use a Mac.
 Macs have Unix command line and g++.
 You can install [Ubuntu Linux](http://www.ubuntu.com).
 If you want a Linux environment on Windows without installing Linux, follow this excellent tutorial: [okunhardt.github.io/documents/Installing_WSL.pdf
 ](https://okunhardt.github.io/documents/Installing_WSL.pdf